rentadba/dbaTDPMon/README.md

 Task automation is performed using SQL Agent jobs, pre-scheduled.
 Maintenance-plan, health-check and monitoring modules can be used as “agentless” management system.

-**Why dbaTDPMon?**
+**Why dbaTDPMon**
 * implement database maintenance best practices (including system databases)
 * support for parallel database maintenance (multiple databases at once)
 * automate daily health checks / HTML reporting
 * can be used to administrate multiple instances from a central point
 * fully customization / various options / time limit / email alerting
 * check full documentation for all details

 **Custom Maintenance Plan**
 * **_Backup_**